 Apprenticeships - Support exploring and apply for apprenticeship opportunities.

 Exploring Higher Education - Exploring options through UCAS and support with A Level choices.

-We also provide support for employers including advice and a pre-selection service and drop in facilities for partner agencies to interview young people.
+We also provide support for employers including advice and a pre-selection service and drop in facilities for partner agencies to interview young people in central Stockton.

 The Pathways Project works with targeted young people from Stockton-On-Tees aged 16 – 29 yrs, helping them into education, employment or training.